A nonparametric test for a constant correlation matrix: Application to Stock Returns

 Figure \ref{fig:evolution} shows the process

 that means the evolution of the successively calculated correlations over time.
 In the context of CUSUM tests, the point of the maximum is often considered as a reasonable estimator for the (most important) change point if the test decides that such a point actually exists, see \citet{vostrikova:1981} and the related literature.
-In this case, the maximum is obtained in the middle of September 2008, corresponding quite closely to the insolvency of Lehman Brothers.
+In this case, the maximum is obtained at the 11th of September 2008 which corresponds quite well to the insolvency of Lehman Brothers.
+A discussion on dating multiple change points in the correlation matrix can be found in \citet{galeano:2014}.